JUNE 2012 – A silver metallic Alfa Romeo 156 sedan stands on a meadow near Ammersee, Bavaria, Germany. © Mark Zanzig/zanzig.com

 But in summer 2012, while Petra was pregnant with Clara, I sensed it was soon time to say ‘Goodbye’ to the 156.
 I realized that its rather small trunk would not be sufficient to take up all the luggage of two parents and a kid.
 In preparation for the sales listing, and for my personal archive, I drove to the Ammersee area to find a nice spot for taking a number of photos of the 156.

-The focal length of 70 mm, the 1.3x crop factor of the EOS 1D Mark IV, and the low position were the foundation for a good shot.
-Combined with the soft sunlight this resulted in a very nice photo of the car.
+The focal length of 70 mm, the 1.3x crop factor of the EOS 1D Mark IV, and the low position were the foundation for good shots.
+Combined with the soft sunlight this resulted in very nice photos of the car.
 While it’s certainly not the natural habitat of a 156, I still like the location.
 The gentle hills and trees in the background remind me of Tuscany in Italy.

 In April 2013 we finally replaced the 156 with an Alfa Romeo 159 Sportwagon.
 That car had always been an object of (my) desire but I had never been able to convince Petra to really go for it.
 Until Clara was born and the 156 simply got too small.